ASTRO-POLIS/polis/README.md

 1. Provide a comprehensive and up-to-date directory of every observatory in the solar system for use by researchers, students, developers, and the public.
 2. Creating a way for observatories to receive and handle observation proposals that is both easy for them and equitable for those seeking to use their facilities.
 3. Enable professional and amateur observatories alike to coordinate observations and collaborate in the pursuit of a shared goal.
-4. Empower amateur astronomers by exposing them to educational organizations and institutions in their area.
+4. Empower amateur astronomers by exposing them to educational organisations and institutions in their area.

 - can list any type of facility: ground based, satellite, mobile, temporary (e.g. solar eclipse),...
 - can be used as datasource for mobile apps as well as for various web UIs and JSON/XML based APIs.
 - supports API versions and of JSON and XML formats (XML is preferred for production sites; supporting additional formats is also permitted)
 - observatories can provide data either manually or with standard APIs

-A fully-implemented Level 3 POLIS Service Provider enables its observatory to utilize its available observation time in the most efficient way possible.
+A fully-implemented Level 3 POLIS Service Provider enables its observatory to utilise its available observation time in the most efficient way possible.
 Many observatories lie dormant on clear nights simply because no one has requested observation time.
 By connecting the observatory to the POLIS ecosystem, one can expose it to more people searching for a place to carry out their observations.

-By providing a centralized place for astronomers to make their observing proposals, they can be exposed to scientific instruments that fit their needs but that they were previously unaware of.
+By providing a centralised place for astronomers to make their observing proposals, they can be exposed to scientific instruments that fit their needs but that they were previously unaware of.
 This can help alleviate bottlenecks at high-traffic observatories and reduce average wait times for observers.

 POLIS is an important tool for the astronomy community, providing a way to connect observatories and researchers around the world and enabling collaborative research and scientific discovery.